Beacon Hill, New England, United States of America

 Average time to visit

-Fall is Boston's most glorious season, though spring and summer are pleasant as well.
+Autumn is Boston's most glorious season, though spring and summer are pleasant as well.
 These times bring in healthy-sized crowds due to favourable weather and special events.
-Weather usually remains warm throughout September, while cooler temperatures in October bring out the colorful foliage.
+Weather usually remains warm throughout September, while cooler temperatures in October bring out the colourful foliage.
 Winter lasts too long for most people's tastes, stretching from December to April.
 During this period, visitors can expect temperatures below freezing and plenty of snow.

 Built in the turn of the century, XV Beacon retains its beaux arts feel, complete with original cage elevators that you might expect Bertie Wooster to pop out of as you enter.
 With traditional gas fires in the rooms, and art deco furniture – XV Beacon pronounces sophistication and elegance.
 Yet what it does so well is that it blends this with techy touches such as ipod alarm clocks, 42 inch flat screen TVs in the rooms and rain-forest showers.
 It truly does offer the best of both worlds, much as the city of Boston as a whole is all about.

 It is perfectly located on Beacon Hill and within walking distance of all the major sights of Boston.
-The hotel also offers a complimentary driver service around town, but it is important to get this booked up as it is organized on a first-come-first-serve basis.
+The hotel also offers a complimentary driver service around town, but it is important to get this booked up as it is organised on a first-come-first-serve basis.

 Its 63 rooms come in a variety of shapes and sizes.
 As you move from the Classic rooms to the Studios you will get more space, a living area and better views out to Beacon Road.
 The Suites has larger living areas, and the Gilbert Stuart Room has 2 bedrooms.
 If you want to have a separate bathtub and shower, then opt for the Contemporary Classic Rooms and above.
 Our pick, however are the larger Beacon Hill or Boston Hill Studios which makes most of the superb views over Boston.